-Provides handling strength in approximately 15 minutes at room temperature
+Fast drying epoxy gels in about 15 minutes at room temperature

 Two Parts, One Common Bond

-The mix ratio is 1:1 for quick, precise dispensing, and with a three- to five-minute working time there's some opportunity for repositioning to keep projects on track.
+The mix ratio is 1:1 for quick, precise dispensing, and with a 3- to 5-minute working time there's some opportunity for repositioning to keep projects on track.
 The adhesive reaches handling strength in approximately 20 minutes and is fully cured in 48 hours (at 72°F/22°C).
-This product is available in bulk or smaller Duo-Pak cartridges.
+This product is available in both bulk and Duo-Pak form.